JACK McMULLAN PRUDEN (1913-1994)

 His most well-known commercial project was the 1976 Henderson Towers on South Duke Street in Durham, considered by many as a monster or a marvel of concrete.
 Photo from Endangered Durham.
 He also designed many homes in the North Estes Drive area of Chapel Hill.

-1960 - The Jeanne Dunphey Hudson House, 619 Greenwood, Chapel Hill.
+1960 - The Jeanne Dunphey Hudson House, 619 Greenwood, Chapel Hill NC.
 3325 square feet.
 Sold in 1961 to SD and Janet Flinn.
 Sold in 1966 to John Hallberg.
 Sold in 1968 to Eda Waugh Burnett.
 Sold in 1976 to Ralph Penniall.
 Sold to in 1979 to Carr and Grace Purser.
 Arthur Cogswell did a remodel for the Pursers.
 Then in 1987 he bought it from the Pursers and added on an office.
 Sold in 2009 to John DeVette.
-Sold in 2014 to Linda and John Opfer III.
+Sold in 2014 to Linda and John Opfer, III.

 1962 - The Eric and Sally E. Johnson House, 3516 Darwin Road, Durham NC.
 Eric Johnson was a local car dealer whose wife, Sally, wanted a "California" style design.
 The bedroom wing, which most likely was done without Pruden, was added on for their children in the late 1960s.
 Sold in 2001 to Michael Duffy.
 Sold in 2002 to Lucien and Mimi Roughton.
 Photos by Kate Carboneau.

 1966 - Low-income Housing Project, Grant Avenue, Raleigh NC.
 A 210-unit apartment complex.

 1968 - The Morrison Grove Apartments, 134 Morrison Grove Road, Manteo NC.
 Three 4-unit buildings built for the cast and crew of The Lost Colony theater company.
 Under renovation in 2020.